edenlabllc/nhs.admin.web/README.md

 - Unit tests for business logic (we use Mocha)
 - Integration tests for UI components (we use Enzyme)
-- Acceptance tests for user stories (we use Nightwatch)
+- Acceptance tests for user stories

 ### PR